How does loan modification work?

 “A consumer will be more likely to negotiate a loan modification if they contact a reputable foreclosure defense attorney,” said David Reischer, an attorney based in New York.
 “Foreclosure defense attorneys are in the best position to review the original loan documents and work with the lender.”

-As with any financial agreement, you’ll want to carefully read over a loan modification offer before you agree and sign.
+As with any financial agreement, you should carefully read over a loan modification offer before you agree and sign.
 Pay close attention to what parts of your mortgage are changing and ask your lender how it reports the modification to the credit bureaus.

 What happens if you’re denied for a loan modification?

-There is always the possibility of being denied.
-Generally, this happens when the lender determines your current financial situation may continue for a while and you may not be able to afford even reduced monthly payments.
+It’s possible that you’ll be denied loan modification.
+Generally, this happens when the lender determines that your current financial situation may continue for a while and you may not be able to afford even reduced monthly payments.

-If you’re denied a loan modification, you’ll have some options.
-First, you can file an appeal with your loan servicer, but you must send it within 14 days of receiving the initial loan modification decision.
+If you’re denied a loan modification, you can file an appeal with your loan servicer, but you must send it within 14 days of receiving the initial loan modification decision.
 The servicer is obligated to assign the review to an individual who wasn’t involved in the decision and give you a written response within 30 days, according to the Consumer Financial Protection Bureau (CFPB).

-Also, it’s possible to be denied for a one loan modification program but be eligible for a different one.
-If your appeal is accepted — or if your appeal is denied but you have another modification offer — you have 14 days from the appeal decision date to accept the offer.
+Also, it’s possible to be denied for one loan modification program but eligible for a different one.
+If your appeal is accepted, or if your appeal is denied but you have another modification offer, you have 14 days from the appeal decision date to accept the offer.

 FAQ